How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 3. Running the meeting

-• Concise, data-driven presentations
+• They value concise, data-driven presentations

 • Focus on fees, processes, admissions, and results